arsenm/llvm-project/llvm/docs/LangRef.rst

     If an invocation of an annotated function does not return control back to a point in the call stack, the behavior is undefined.
 ``nosync``
     This function attribute indicates that the function does not communicate (synchronize) with another thread through memory or other well-defined means.
 Synchronization is considered possible in the presence of `atomic` accesses that enforce an order, thus not "unordered" and "monotonic", `volatile` accesses, as well as `convergent` function calls.
-Note that through `convergent` function calls non-memory communication, e.g., cross-lane operations, are possible and are also considered synchronization.
-However `convergent` does not contradict `nosync`.
+Note that through `convergent` function calls non-memory communication, e.g., cross-lane
+    operations, are possible and are also considered synchronization.
+However the abcense of ``noconvergent`` does not contradict `nosync`.
 If an annotated function does ever synchronize with another thread, the behavior is undefined.
 ``nounwind``
     This function attribute indicates that the function never raises an exception.
 If the function does raise an exception, its runtime